WebFiori/docs/folder-structure.md

 ### The `app/langs` Folder

-This folder contains files which adds support for i18n.
+This folder contains files which adds support for internationalization (i18n).
 You can create your own language classes or add labels to existing one.
-A language class must extend the class [`Language`](https://webfiori.com/docs/webfiori/framework/i18n/Language).
+A language class must extend the class [`Language`](https://webfiori.com/docs/webfiori/framework/Language).

 ### The `app/pages` Folder

-This folder must contains the classes which represents the pages of your application.
+This folder must contains the classes which represents the pages of the application or the components that a page consist of.
 Also, it can contain HTML template files which represent views.
-The routes to classes which exist in this folder can be added using the method <a  href="https://webfiori.com/docs/webfiori/framework/router/Router#view">`Router::view()`</a>.
+The routes to classes which exist in this folder can be added using the method <a  href="https://webfiori.com/docs/webfiori/framework/router/Router#page">`Router::page()`</a>.

 ## The `app/ini` Folder

 This folder contains initialization classes.
-You can use the classes to initialize system privileges, custom jobs, custom CLI commands, custom autoload directories, middleware and global constants.
-The folder can be kept under source control as you might modify the code in the initialization classes.
+Classes in this folder are used to initialize system privileges, custom jobs, custom CLI commands, custom autoload directories, middleware and global constants.

 ### The `app/ini/routes` Folder

-This folder contains classes which are used to create different types of routes to any resources which exist in the application.
+This folder contains classes which are used to create different types of routes to any resources exist in the application.
 The folder already has 4 classes.
-Each class has one static method at which you can modify its body to add new routes.
+Each class has one static method.
+The code in each static method should be used to initialize routes.

 ## The `app/middleware` Folder

 This folder can have the classes which provides implementation for the class [`AbstractMiddleware`](https://webfiori.com/docs/webfiori/framework/middleware/AbstractMiddleware).
-The classes in this folder represents every middleware you will create.
+The classes in this folder represents every middleware that will be created.
+A middleware is a class which is used to provide a layer in top of the application for filtering requests before actual routing happens.

 ## The `vendor` Folder

-This folder contains core entities of the framework in addition to any libraries you install using composer.
-You should not modify this folder or add any code which is related to his web application.
-The folder should be kept outside source control.
+This folder contains core entities of the framework in addition to any libraries that are installed using composer.

 ## The `public` Folder

-The public folder is the root directory of your web application.
-You should include any public resources inside this folder as it will be the entry point of any request.
+The public folder is the root directory of the application.
+Any public resources should be includedinside this folder as it will be the entry point of any request.
+Public resources include JavaScript files, CSS or any images that the application may use.
 The folder must have the `assets` folder inside it.
 The `assets` folder will usesally contain all resource files.
-Also, the folder will contain themes assets.
+Also the `assets` folder will contain themes assets.

 ## The `themes` Folder
-The folder `themes` holds the themes which are bundeled with the framework.
+The folder `themes` holds themes which are bundeled with the framework.
 Each theme is contained in its sub-folder.
 CSS files and JavaScript files of each theme must exist inside the folder `public/assets`.
 The folde also can hold custom made themes.

-> <b>Note:</b> It is possible to have custom-made themes in another place other than the folder `themes`
+> <b>Note:</b> It is possible to have custom-made themes in another place other than the folder `themes`.
+In this case, custom made themes should use CDN to include thier reasource files.

 ## Setting Custom Application Folder